Did you know that you can earn $37 million annually from a convenience store in just five years?

 There are three options for owning a convenience store:

-- Buy an existing store
+- Buy an independent store.

-- Start a convenience store
+- Start a convenience store.

 - An existing customer base

-- Ability to learn from the existing owner how to run the business
+- Ability to learn how to run the business from the existing owner

 - No need to negotiate a new lease, supplier contracts, and other contracts

-- Licenses and permits are in place
+- Licenses and permits already in place

 - Existing employees who know what to do